cs1302uga/cs1302-ce07/README.md

      for the variable type so as to remain consistent with other objects.

    Recompile all code and test it by running `cs1302.ce07.Driver`.
-   Is the output what you expected?
+   Write the license class for each `Drivable` object that was output (they should be the same) in your notes.

 1. Regenerate the API documentation website for all of the code in the `cs1302` package.
    What is the direct URL to the API documentation for the default  method that you wrote